emustudio/emustudio.github.io/_documentation/user/_doc/ram/ramc-ram.md

 Each instruction position can be optionally labeled with some identifier (`LABEL` field), followed by a colon (`:`) character.
 The labels can be then referred to in other instructions.

-Comments begin with a semicolon (`;`) character and continue to the end of the line.
-There are no multi-line comments.
+Comments can be one-line or multi-line.
+One-line comments begin with a semicolon (`;`), hash sign (`#`), double-dash (`--`) or double-slash (`//`).
+A one-line comment continues to the end of the line.
+Multi-line comments start with `/*` characters and end with `*/` characters.
+In-between there can be multiple lines of text, all treated as comment.

-Instructions consist of the operation code and optional operand, separated with space (` `).
+An instructions consists of the operation code, optionally followed by an operand separated with at least one space (` `), but not with a newline.

 Operation code is expressed as an abbreviation of corresponding operation (e.g. `SUB` for SUBtraction).
 An operand can be one of three types: constant (`=i`), direct operand (`i`), where `i` specifies the register index on tape and